jelurida-dev/app-ledger-ardor-main/README.md

 * Reference code for the derivation implementation can found in the [Ardor source code](https://bitbucket.org/Jelurida/ardor/src/master/)

-* [This repo](https://github.com/LedgerHQ/orakolo) implements SLIP10 master seed generation and BIP32 HD EdDSA key derivation in python for reference, [This clone](https://github.com/haimbender/orakolo) also implements master public key derivation for BIP32 EdDSA
+* [This repo](https://github.com/LedgerHQ/orakolo) implements SLIP10 master seed generation and BIP32 HD EdDSA key derivation in python for reference, [this clone](https://github.com/haimbender/orakolo) also implements master public key derivation for BIP32 EdDSA

 * Curve25519 and ED25519 curves don't really look like curves, they are just a cloud of points